dmiedema/best-practices/README.md

 ## Built in functions

 When possible, override them with shorter names.
 You're better than those yahoos who wrote whatever language you're using, quit kidding yourself.

+Ideally, functions will obliterate the values passed to them when they're finished.
+This will help avoid memory leaks.

 *Good -- Array is destroyed as we look through it*